Scholarships

 This is a very invasive document and will require the following documents to be completed:

-Coincidentally, most of this information can be found on your tax return.
+(Coincidentally, most of this information can be found on your tax return.)

-TAFSA (Texas Application for Federal Student Aid)This form is only for students who are not documented and living in Texas.
+TASFA (Texas Application for State Financial Aid) – This form is only for students who are not documented and living in Texas.

 This form must be filled out in paper form and requires the same information as the FAFSA.